-If you have spent a considerable amount of time and money developing a good website it makes sense to ensure that it complies with relevant regulations.
-There are two reasons for this:
+Building an effective ecommerce website can take a considerable amount of time and money.
+It makes sense to spend some of that effort on ensuring that your website complies with relevant regulations.
+There are good reasons for this:

-There are three items of regulation that are particularly relevant to UK businesses trading online:
+There are four items of regulation that are particularly relevant to UK businesses trading online:

 - The Data Protection Act 1988

 - The Electronic Commerce (EC Directive) Regulations 2002.

 To comply with the above is not too difficult although it can take some time to understand what is required.
 The regulations are generally sensible and practical, you just need to read through the information and apply it.
 There are some modest costs but these are likely to be small compared to the potential cost of non-compliance.
 An overview of these regulations are given below.